 MC: The best way to help Jewish people in Israel is by fighting against Leftists, Arab propagandists and Media—by showing proof that what we are saying is the truth.
 In the end, the truth always prevails.

-It is also important to buy Israeli products and services in order to defeat the effects of the BDS (Boycott, Dives and Sanction) operations, which are supported by terrorist organisations and causing Israel a lot of damage.
+It is also important to buy Israeli products and services in order to defeat the effects of the BDS (Boycott, Divestment and Sanctions) operations, which are supported by terrorist organisations and causing Israel a lot of damage.

 What we should not do is run and hide when we are confronted, but face our opponents with historical and archaeological evidence that proves what we are saying is true and accurate.
 That is why I created ISRAELI FRONTLINE—as a resource for such information.